Mostafa-MMK/Mostafa-MMK.github.io/_pages/projects.md

 toc_sticky: true
 ---

 This portfolio presents a collection of my key projects in quantitative risk management and financial engineering.
 Grounded in my professional experience at institutions like [EUREX Clearing](https://www.eurex.com/ec-en) and [Deutsche Börse](https://deutsche-boerse.com/dbg-de/), and academic work at [WorldQuant](https://www.wqu.edu/), these projects demonstrate my proficiency in _developing, validating, and implementing sophisticated risk models_.
-Each project is designed to solve practical financial problems, leveraging advanced analytical techniques and robust programming in `Python´.
+Each project is designed to solve practical financial problems, leveraging advanced analytical techniques and robust programming in `Python`.
 The associated GitHub repositories provide a transparent view of my methodologies and coding expertise.

 ## Market Risk Modeling